 Consistent with Temple Law’s commitment to blending theory with practice, first-year students also participate in experiential programs within weeks of beginning law school.
 Students negotiate employment agreements and interview mock clients in Introduction to Transactional Skills.
-Litigation Basics gets them on their feet examining witnesses in mock trials.
 Finally, Legal Research and Writing helps first-year students develop the strong practice skills for which Temple graduates are well-known.

 Commencement of an action, pleading, pre-trial techniques of discovery, the trial, judgments and jurisdiction, res jurisdiction, collateral estoppel, bar and merger and other collateral attacks are considered in a federal setting with appropriate emphasis on historical antecedents.

 Judicial review of legislative and executive actions in a constitutional setting, the relationship of the states to the federal government (Federalism), the relationship of the people to government (Bill of Rights), and the powers of the Congress are considered.